ongr-io/RouterBundle/README.md

 If you are using another third party bundle that also has an aliased Symfony router, you may set `disable_alias` to `true`.
 This prevents possible conflicts.

+`router_priority` parameter defines the priority with which the `ONGR` dynamic router is set to the chain router.
+It defaults to -100 in order to be called after the standard Symfony router but this value can be changed depending on your projects' need.

 Check [Elasticsearch bundle mappings docs](https://github.com/ongr-io/ElasticsearchBundle/blob/master/Resources/doc/mapping.md) for more information about the configuration.